evadecker/eva.town/www/content/1-work/2-wintr-mx/project.md

 (snippet: wintr-mx/bing-crosby)

 Why do we continue to salve an addiction to decades-old seasonal pageantry?
 Are we homesick?
 Lazy?
-(What's comfortable comes easier than what's new.)
+(What's comfortable is easier than what's new.)
 It could be nostalgia: a desire for a simpler time, colored by hazy memories of childhood warped by the childhoods *we've* seen portrayed in film.
 More cynically, it's likely an almagamation of modern-day capitalism, copyright law, and romanticization of the American dream.

 *What's the reason for the wheezin'?*